FrankLongueira/Stochastic-Processes/README.md

 # Stochastic-Processes
+Course: Probability Models & Stochastic Processes (ECE-302)

 This repository contains project work from a stochastic processes course taken at The Cooper Union.
+The project work includes Bayesian estimation, MLE, radar detection, and classification.